 They feature interesting tourist attractions, along with great places for diving, snorkelling and beach vacation.

 What are you waiting for?
 So, pack your swimsuit, sun hat, slippers and not forgetting sunblock lotion, and LET’S GO!

 The 10 Must-Visit Islands Off Mersing, Johor

 1. Pulau Tioman

 Have you ever seen the movie “South Pacific” (1958)?
-And maybe you remember those picturesque, colorful, bright beaches they called “Bali Hai”?
+And maybe you remember those picturesque, colourful, bright beaches they called “Bali Hai”?

-If so, you can get a pretty good idea of Tioman‘s perfect beaches.
-As this was only on your screen, you are now probably dreaming of experiencing these virgin beaches these virgin beaches yourself.
+If so, you can get a pretty good idea of Pulau Tioman‘s perfect beaches.
+As this was only on your screen, you are now probably dreaming of experiencing these virgin beaches yourself.

 Well, it is time to get ready for the most unforgettable journey of your life!

 Located approximately 56 km off Mersing, Pulau Tioman is the biggest island of the archipelago and is surrounded by numerous coral reefs, making it a popular scuba diving spot.

 You will definitely love the beautiful nature and peaceful atmosphere of this authentic, wonderful place.